top of page

 The site was recently renovated by the Kohler Foundation with more than $500,000 being put into the house, sculptures, and structures.
 The gardens are currently being restored.
 If you are interested in being a volunteer gardener please contact the history center.

-Tours by appointment only, mid-June through mid-September, call 507/373-8003 to book a tour.
+Group tours by appointment only, call 507/373-8003 to book a tour.
+48 hour notice for tours. $5/person

 1031 Bridge Avenue Albert Lea MN 56007